btholt/complete-intro-to-databases/lessons/querying-mongodb.md

 These won't be useful now but I just wanted to let you know that you can query by type (see if something is a number, array, object, etc.) with $type and you can query if a document has a field or not with $exists.

 There's a bunch more you can do too.
-MongoDB even has [geospatial operators][geo] so you can query if two points on the globe are close to each other!
+MongoDB even has [geospatial operators](https://www.mongodb.com/docs/manual/geospatial-queries/) so you can query if two points on the globe are close to each other!

 ## Sorts